MaterializeInc/materialize/doc/developer/design/20240117_decoupled_storage_controller.md

   collections but only for those in which the compute controller expresses an interest.
 - In the past, we were hesitant about this approach because we wouldn't want to regularly poll persist for uppers.
-Now, with persist pubsub, that wouldn't be a problem anymore.
-Persist pubsub would essentially become the fabric that ships upper information around a whole environment, between different processes.
+Now, with persist pubsub, that wont't be a problem anymore.
+Persist pubsub will essentially become the fabric that ships upper information around a whole environment, between different processes.

 Advantages of this approach: